maxtonhuang/HighOctane/ZodiaClash/ReadMe.md

 8 to move the character with respect to each frame

 To test for Collison:
-1.Press 'G' to spawn a static object
+1. Click "Clone Entity" button in "Creating Entity" Panel
-2.WASD to move main character(dynamic object) to collide with static object
+2. WASD to move main character(dynamic object) to collide with newly spawned static object

 ImGui Buttons:
 "Test Loader" tests deserialization of entitites from Json file